robertomurase/ailos/README.md

 ## Development server

-Install 'npm install' and run application with 'npm run start'.
+Install Node packages with 'npm install' and run application with 'ng serve' or 'npm run start'.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding